-It also has two main pockets plus a small zippered pocket for cash, keys, etc. The pockets are deep enough, but because there’s only two, they’re a bit wider than normal, so it’s not going to hold a phone as securely as a typical pocket.
+It also has two main pockets plus a small zippered pocket for cash, keys, etc. The pockets are deep enough, but because there are only two, they’re a bit wider than normal, so it’s not going to hold a phone as securely as a typical pocket.

 Side vents help you modulate temperature as things heat up.
 Reflective bits on all of the items tested (except the hat) add visibility in low light conditions.

 The jacket gets a small zipper garage at the top, the jersey does not.
 And sure enough, I nicked my neck with the zipper.
 Despite that, they’re fairly comfortable with them zipped all the way up…which isn’t always the case for jackets and jerseys with a raised collar.
 I still think offset zippers are ideal for preventing it from poking into my adam’s apple, but these aren’t the worst.
 Actually, the jacket’s collar/zip comfort is fine; the jersey is OK.

 The Storm+ Thermal jersey gets a water-shedding DWR treatment…which I didn’t really get a chance to test under the jacket.
 I can say it’s warm, and comfortable, with a zoned construction that’s readily apparent when I held the jersey up to the light.
 Interestingly, the warmer fleeced front area lets more light through than the back and side panels, but it’s definitely a bit thicker.

 It should be a great spring piece, too, without the outer layer hiding it.
 I love the striped graphics’ eye-catching, multi-colored pattern that should stand out on the road.